ajvsol/public-notes/JavaScript.md

 							- ## Inheritance with Constructor Functions and Prototypes
 							- ## Using JavaScript Classes
 							- ## Inheritance with JavaScript Classes
+								- ### Inheritance with JavaScript Classes
+								- ### Inheritance with Class Constructors
+								- ### Using the typeof and instanceof Operators
+								- ### Polymorphism with JavaScript Classes
+								- ### Overriding Methods in JavaScript Classes
+								- ### A Word of Warning About Object-oriented Design
+									- Search `what is wrong with object oriented programming` -
 							- Related:
 								- ((63fe5472-f72c-4a29-9067-7d7edc128d06))
 								- ((f16a5715-3945-4df4-88e5-598969dec550))